jrenaud90/TidalPy/README.md

 Below is a list (non-exhaustive) of publicly available software that performance similar or parallel calculations as TidalPy.

+* Are you interested in the habitability of a planet?
+With considerations of tides, atmospheres, water content, solar interactions?
+Check out...
+    * [VPLanet](https://github.com/VirtualPlanetaryLaboratory/vplanet)
 * Are you interested in the orbital evolution of multiple planets with each planet influencing one another?
 Consider an N-body approach like...
-    * [VPLanet](https://github.com/VirtualPlanetaryLaboratory/vplanet)
     * [Posidonius (formerly Mercury-T)](https://github.com/marblestation/posidonius)
     * [ReboundX](https://github.com/dtamayo/reboundx)
 * Don't care about tides or orbital dynamics but are instead interested in interior structure and composition of planets?